jackiehjm/stx-docs/doc/source/deploy_install_guides/current/install_openstack.rst

    This will:

-   * Load the helm charts.
+   * Load the Armada manifest and helm charts.
    * Internally manage helm chart override values for each chart.
    * Automatically generate system helm chart overrides for each chart based on the current state of the underlying StarlingX Kubernetes platform and the